Home » Immunotherapy

-Immunotherapy is a form cancer treatment that uses or helps your immune system to fight cancer.
-It is a type of biological therapy and these type of treatment uses substances made from living organisms to treat cancer.
-This can be done in a couple of ways including stimulating your own immune system to work harder or smarter to attack cancer cells or by giving you immune system components, such as man-made immune system proteins.
-Immunotherapy includes treatments that work in different ways.
-Some boost the body’s immune system in a very general way.
-Others help to train the immune system to attack cancer cells specifically.
+Immunotherapy is a form of cancer treatment that helps your immune system to battle cancer.
+It is a type of biological therapy and this type of treatment uses constituents made from living organisms to treat cancer.
+It can be done in a couple of ways comprising stimulating your own immune system to work harder or smarter to attack cancer cells or by giving your immune system components, such as man-made immune system proteins.

 The main forms of immunotherapy now being used to treat cancer include:

 - Immune checkpoint therapy helps cancer-fighting immune cells, called T cells, mount a longer-lasting response against cancer.

 - Adoptive cellular therapy increases the number and/or effectiveness of immune cells, usually T cells, which improves the power of the immune response against cancer.

 - Monoclonal antibodies, which are man-made versions of immune system proteins.
 These drugs are designed to bind to specific targets in the body and causes an immune response that destroys cancer cells.

 - Cancer vaccines are substances put into the body to boost your immune system’s response to cancer cells.
 Vaccines do not directly prevent cancer but are used to treat specific cancers and prevent conditions that may cause cancer.

 Each type of immunotherapy has distinct effects.
 Moreover, certain immunotherapies are more effective for some types of cancer than others.
 A patient’s overall health and type of cancer determines which immunotherapies are suitable to them.